szilvia-csernus/map-game/README.md

 <br>
 I would like to thank the following contributors:

-* My mentor [Elaine Broche](https://github.com/elainebroche-dev) for giving useful feedback throughout the development and testing process.
+* [Tim Nelson](https://github.com/TravelTimN), [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) and [Elaine Broche](https://github.com/elainebroche-dev) for giving useful feedback throughout the development and testing process.

 * My family and friends for taking the time to test the game.